coffee and moving

 I barely saw my childhood best friend in the last few years.
 I have not seen my best friend from college in three years, even though both of us went to an IIT.
 We are supposed to be the most privileged ones.
 I have not met my wingies (people who stayed on the same floor in the hostel at IITK) in years, and shamefully, I have no idea where they are and what they are doing.
 I hardly keep in touch with people I once cared so much about.

 Yes, I met new people.
-I have friends I’m in touch with, but once I moved from IIMA, for instance, it became hard to keep up with everyone, except maybe my girlfriend, who is kind enough to talk to me every day.
+I have friends I’m in touch with, but once I moved from IIMA, for instance, it became hard to keep up with everyone.
 But I hope you get the larger point I’m trying to make — I find it quite tragic that life has to be like that.

 Don’t get me wrong.
 I don’t mind moving.
 In fact, whenever I got a chance, I moved to a place further and further away from home.
 Born in a small village in one of the remote corners of the world, I moved to a nearby town, then a nearby state, to the Northern part of the country, before moving to the opposite end of the country and eventually moving to a place 6000 km away from home.
 It has been fulfilling, but at the same time, I miss all these people.